 This criteria states that the conformity determination must be based upon the most recent planning assumptions in force at the time of the conformity determination.
-Key assumptions include population and employment forecasts for the 409 transportation analysis zones (TAZs) over which the transportation network of the 2019-2043 RTSP is defined.
-This conformity analysis uses the most current projections of 2019 to 2043 population and employment as prepared by SKATS and reviewed by the SKATS TAC (see response to 40 CFR 93.106).
+Key assumptions include population and employment forecasts for the 442 transportation analysis zones (TAZs) over which the transportation network of the 2019-2043 RTSP is defined.
+This conformity analysis uses the most current projections of 2018 to 2043 population and employment as prepared by SKATS and reviewed by the SKATS TAC (see response to 40 CFR 93.106).
 Allocations were made to transportation analysis zones in consultation with the individual jurisdictions and coordinated with the SKATS Land Use Subcommittee.
 Housing, population, and employment forecasts and allocations reflect local development, redevelopment, and infill plans for mixed-use nodes, known projects currently in the planning process, and the availability of vacant, buildable land by current plan designation.

-Transit service is assumed to change during the life of the RTSP, and will include limited Saturday, Sunday and Holiday service beginning later in 2019.
+Transit service is assumed to change during the life of the RTSP and changed in the 2019 as service is added later in the weekday evenings, and on Saturdays.
+It was planned to add service on Sundays in 2020, but the COVID-19 pandemic has postponed these plans.
 Current transit service is a mix of corridors with frequent service and connector-like service with less frequent service.
 There is a central transit center in downtown Salem where the majority of bus routes meet, and smaller transit stations in West Salem and Keizer, with a third in the planning stages for South Salem.
 Longer term, an additional transit station is planned for East Salem at a location yet to be determined.
 The Transit District reviews fares every two years and links them to an expected farebox rate of return but keeps the increases as small as possible and retain discounts for bus passes.

 Salem Area Mass Transit District's website and staff provided historical and current ridership numbers.
 Cherriots ridership grew from 2.7 million trips in 1990 to over 4.3 million in 2000, increasing further to over 5 million riders for the first time in 2003 and peaked at 5.54 million in 2006.
 Ridership since 2006 have shown decreases every year, which can be partially attributable to service cuts (including removing Saturday service in 2009), fare increases, the regional/national economy (either the Great Recession in 2007-2010 or cheap fuel in 2014 onwards).
-Ridership in 2018 (the latest available) was 2.9 million trips, which is approximately the same level since 2016.
+Ridership in 2018 (the latest available) was 2.9 million trips, which is approximately the same as ridership in the last two years.